Zero entropy automorphisms of compact K\"ahler manifolds and dynamical filtrations: Essential derived lengths and nilpotency classes

 \begin{lemma} Let $X$ be a compact K\"ahler manifold of dimension $n$.
-Let $G \le \Aut(X)$ be a subgroup of zero entropy.
+Let $G \subset \Aut(X)$ be a subgroup of zero entropy.
 Then there is a finite-index subgroup $G'$ of $G$ satisfying the following properties for every $1\leq p\leq n-1$. \begin{enumerate} \item The kernels of the canonical representations

-are both equal to $G_0'$; \item The images of both $\rho_p$ and $\rho_{p,p}$ are unipotent subgroups of $\GL(H^{2p}(X,\R))$ and $\GL(H^{p,p}(X,\R))$, respectively. \end{enumerate} \end{lemma}
+are both equal to $G_0'$. \item The images of both $\rho_p$ and $\rho_{p,p}$ are unipotent subgroups of $\GL(H^{2p}(X,\R))$ and $\GL(H^{p,p}(X,\R))$, respectively. \end{enumerate} \end{lemma}

-\proof It is enough to prove the statement for a fixed $p$ because we can deduce the lemma using a simple induction on $p$.
+\begin{proof} It is enough to prove the statement for a fixed $p$ because we can then deduce the lemma using a simple induction on $p$.

+The argument of this paragraph is well-known.
 Let $g$ be an automorphism of $X$ of zero entropy.
 For every $m\in\Z$, $g^m$ also has zero entropy.
-Therefore, all eigenvalues of $\rho_p(g^m)$ are of modulus less than or equal to 1.
-Since $\rho_p(g^m)$ preserves the image of $H^{2p}(X,\Z)$ in $H^{2p}(X,\R)$, we deduce that the characteristic polynomial of $\rho_p(g^m)$ belongs to a finite family of polynomials, as their coefficients are bounded.
+Therefore, by Gromov--Yomdin's theorem, all eigenvalues of $\rho_p(g^m)$ are of modulus less than or equal to 1.
+Since $\rho_p(g^m)$ preserves the image of $H^{2p}(X,\Z)$ in $H^{2p}(X,\R)$, we deduce that the characteristic polynomial of $\rho_p(g^m)$ belongs to a finite family of polynomials, as their coefficients are bounded integers.
 If $\lambda$ is an eigenvalue of $\rho_p(g)$ then $\lambda^m$ is an eigenvalue of $\rho_p(g^m)$ and hence belongs to a finite set which is independent of $m$.
 Thus, there is an integer $N\geq 1$ such that $\lambda^N=1$ for all eigenvalues of $\rho_p(g)$.

 According to Lemma \ref{l:unipotent}, replacing $G$ by a finite-index subgroup, we have that $\rho_p(G)$ contains only unipotent elements of $\GL(H^{2p}(X,\R))$.
 So we have the property (2) in the lemma for both $\rho_p$ and $\rho_{p,p}$.